πͺPosition

 .absolute

-, positioning the element relative to its nearest positioned ancestor.
+.absoluteSets the position property to absolute, positioning the element relative to its nearest positioned ancestor.

 CSS equivalent: position: absolute;